Rookie NYPD Officer Sumit Sulan Hailed A Hero For Quick Actions In Deadly Harlem Shooting - NewsBreak

 On Friday night in Harlem, Sumit Sulan was backing up his field training officers, Jason Rivera and Wilbert Mora.

 While Sumit Sulan waited in the living room with a woman who called police about her son, 47-year-old Lashawn McNeil opened fire on Rivera and Mora in a bedroom.
-Sources said Sulan, just weeks on the job, moved the woman to safety before returning fire, hitting McNeil in the head and arm.
+Sources said Sulan, just weeks on the job and with two ops down, moved the woman to safety before returning fire, hitting McNeil in the head and arm.

 McNeil died from his injuries on Monday, police sources told CBS2.